grinnell-cs/csc151-images/_eboards/eboard01.md

 * Sam will (attempt to) call you by first name.
 * You will respond with
-    * "Hi, my name is FIRST LAST.
+    * "Hi, my name is GIVEN SURNAME
     * (Optional pronouns.)
     * I prefer to be called NAME.
-    * If you must call me by last name, please call me Mr./Ms./Mx.
-LAST NAME.
+    * If you must call me by last name, please call me Mr./Ms./Mx./Sr./Sra./Srta./...
+LAST NAME (San).
     * This semester , I am excited about ....
     * _Optionally, ask me a question.
 You'll also have another chance later._
 * **This will take extra time because we have a large class.**